 But, before we continue, what is really NLP?
 Essentially, Natural Language Processing is a subfield of computer science and AI that allows computers to understand any form of human communication, be it text or spoken words.
 The basics lay within complex computational and mathematical methods within the machine learning domain, and the development started almost 50 years ago.
 Traditionally, NLP has seen the most success in facilitating text analysis, but the applications of NLP will become even more accessible to the average business users and their everyday utilization of BI.

-Business intelligence is changing the way we interact with natural language processing, especially in large datasets.
-It enables non-technical users to perform complex analysis with the help of software, and without the special intervention of the IT team.
-NLP helps in revealing patterns that could otherwise stay uncovered so it’s not a surprise that the industry expects to grow with a CAGR of 18.78% by the year 2023.
-The communication capacity of cognitive computing will not stall but is only be set to grow and this will be one of the data analytics buzzwords we will hear even more about in 2022.
+Business intelligence is changing how we interact with natural language processing, especially in large datasets.
+It enables non-technical users to perform complex analyses with the help of software and without the special intervention of the IT team.
+NLP helps reveal patterns that could otherwise stay uncovered, so it’s unsurprising that the industry is expected to grow to $29.19 billion by the end of 2024.
+The communication capacity of cognitive computing will not stall but is only set to grow, and this will be one of the data analytics buzzwords we will hear even more about in 2024.